biologist79/ESPuino/README.md

 * Via webbrowser you can configure various settings and pair RFID-tags with actions.
 If MQTT/FTP-support was not compiled, their config-tabs won't appear.

 ## SD-card: SPI or SD-MMC (1 bit)-mode?
 Having SD working is mandatory, ESPuino doesn't start without working SD!
-However, there are two modes available to access SD-cards: SPI and SD-MMC (1 bit).
-Advice: don't use SPI as there's a bug often leading to broken files due to interrupted file-transfers.
+However, there are two modes available to connect SD-cards: SPI and SDMMC (1 bit).
+Advice: don't use SPI as there's a bug that often leading to broken files due to interrupted file-transfers.
 Beside of that, SDMMC is still twice as fast as SPI and needs one GPIO less.

 ## Which RFID-reader: RC522 or PN5180?
 RC522 is so to say the ESPuino-standard.
 It's cheap and works, but RFID-tag has to be placed near the reader.
 PN5180 instead has better RFID range/sensitivity and can read ISO-15693 / iCode SLIX2-tags aka 'Tonies' (you need a password to read Tonies), too.
-You can also wake-up the board with the card (after flashing PN5180 with a new firmware).
-Disadvantages: it's more expensive and needs more GPIOs (6/7 instead of 4).
+You can also wake up ESPuino with the a ISO-14443 card (after flashing PN5180 with a new firmware).
+This feature is called LPCD.
+Disadvantages PN5180: it's more expensive and needs more GPIOs (6/7 instead of 4).
+In my opinion it's worth it!
 Refer PN5180's wire-section below for further informations.
 Hint: if using 3.3V only make sure to connect these 3.3V to PN5180's 5V AND 3.3V.
 Sounds weird but it's necessary.

 ## 3.3 or 5V?
 ESP32 runs at 3.3 V only.
 But what about the periphery?
 * 3.3V!
 Because: if you plan to use battery-mode with LiPo/LiFePO4, there's no 5 V available (unless USB is connected or you make use of a boost-converter).
-That's why my design's focus is on 3.3 V only.
-If you want to use 5 V - do so, but be advised it's not compatible with battery-mode.
+That's why my focus is on 3.3 V only.
+If you want to use 5 V instead - do so, but be advised it might not be compatible with battery-mode.
 * MAX98357a: provides more power at 5 V but also runs at 3.3 V. Anyway: it's still loud enough (in my opinion).
 * Neopixel: specification says it needs 5 V but runs at 3.3 V as well.
 * RC522: needs 3.3 V (don't ever power with 5 V!)